 - Ease-of-access to funds: Given the ridiculously low interests offered on savings accounts by banks, every individual, private institution, and even the banks are always looking for ways to invest their disposable income in more lucrative ventures.
 You, therefore, cannot claim a lack of access to finances as long as you have a solid real estate investment business plan.

 - Minimal risks: Most of these forms of investment are insured thereby reducing the level of risk your investments are exposed to.
 The industry is also massively regulated, effectively reducing incidences of fraud and conmanship.

-The country economy is ever growing, albeit gradually, just as the population of its inhabitants.
+The country's economy is ever-growing, albeit gradually, just as the population of its inhabitants.
 And these two are the primary drivers of demand in the real estate industry.
-Over the years they both have consistently pushed up the need for both residential and commercial properties, making this the most opportune time to venture into real estate.
+Over the years they both have consistently pushed up the need for both residential and commercial properties, making today the most opportune time to venture into real estate.

 The ease of access to loans, numerous passive and semi-passive real estate investment options, and the ability to minimize risk through insurance help create a conducive investment environment.
 Before committing to one or several of these real estate investment options we advise that you consider gaining as much information about the niche to check whether it matches your client descriptions.

 A bond is a loan made to an organization or government with the guarantee that the borrower will pay back the loan plus interest upon the maturity of the loan term.
 It can be advanced to the national government, corporate institutions, and city administration.
 It is an investment class with a fixed income and a predetermined loan term.

 A mutual fund is a professionally managed investment vehicle that pools together funds from numerous investors and invests it in such securities as stocks, bonds, and other money market instruments.
 They are headed by portfolio managers who determine where to invest these funds.
 They are highly regulated and invest in relatively low-risk money markets and in turn post lower rates than other aggressive managed funds.